OmniLayer/spec/README.md

 ## Special Considerations to Avoid Invalid Transactions

-Not every wallet lets you choose which address bitcoins come from when you make a payment, and Mastercoin transactions must all come from the address which holds the Mastercoins.
-If a wallet contains bitcoins stored in multiple addresses, the wallet must first consolidate the bitcoins by sending ALL of them to the address which is going to initiate a Mastercoin transaction.
+Not every bitcoin wallet lets you choose which address bitcoins come from when you make a payment, and Mastercoin transactions must all come from the address which holds the Mastercoins.
+If a bitcoin wallet contains bitcoins stored in multiple addresses, the wallet must first consolidate the bitcoins by sending ALL of them to the address which is going to initiate a Mastercoin transaction.
 Then, any Mastercoin-related bitcoin transactions will be sent from that address.
+Of course, mastercoin wallets hide this complexity from the user.

 Wallets which do not allow you to consolidate to one address and send from that address (such as online web wallet providers) will not work for Mastercoin unless they are modified to do so.
 For this reason, **attempting to purchase Mastercoins from an online web wallet will likely result in the permanent loss of those Mastercoins.**

 ## Unlocking features

 Not all features described in this document are active by default.
 Each feature will be unlocked on a certain block once it's deemed stable.
 Only Test Mastercoin transactions will be allowed if a feature is not unlocked yet.
 All other messages will be invalidated.
 The only exception to this rule is the Simple Send message, this has been enabled since Exodus.

++ Mastercoin/bitcoin distributed exchange features are unlocked as of block # (TBD)
++ Smart property features are unlocked as of block # (TBD)
++ Savings wallets and rate-limited wallets are unlocked as of block # (TBD)
++ Data feeds and simple betting are unlocked as of block # (TBD)
++ Contract-for-difference bets are unlocked as of block # (TBD)
++ Distributed e-commerce features are unlocked as of block # (TBD)
++ Escrow-backed currencies are unlocked as of block # (TBD)

 ## Transaction Field Definitions